How to Plant Hedges – A Step by Step Guide

-- Water: It is important to provide ample water after planting.
-Water well with a sprinkler or hose, then lay your drip irrigation or install your other chosen irrigation type.
+Water: It is important to provide ample water after planting.
+Water well with a sprinkler or hose, then lay your drip irrigation, a hedge watering system or install your other chosen irrigation type.

 - Mulch: After the InstantHedge has been installed, spread mulch around the base of the hedge to protect the newly-buried roots and retain water—a minimal amount of mulch(an inch or two)is sufficient, and can help promote air flow.